 “We know that is not good value for Ontarians,” Health Minister Christine Elliott said.
 “People should be making their own plans to obtain coverage, which can be obtained quite inexpensively and provide them with full compensation if they sustain any health problems while out of the country.”

-When the cut is made official, Ontario will become the first province to remove medical emergency reimbursement for people travelling abroad.
+When the program is totally scrapped in the New Year, Ontario will become the first province to remove medical emergency reimbursement for people travelling abroad.

 Critics have said the move will particularly hurt older travellers, who make up more than half of all Canadians who embark on an out-of-country trip.